-Having paid a dividend in Century Metals shares, completed the spin out, listing and conversion to Reyna Silver Corp. and having Reyna Silver Corp. underpinned by two promising silver exploration properties as well as establishing new management, it is appropriate now to focus on other opportunities.
+Following payment of a dividend in Century Metals shares, completion of the Century Metals spinout as a TSXV listed public company, subsequent acquisition of Reyna Silver Corp. as well as establishing new management for Reyna Silver Corp., it is now appropriate to focus on other opportunities.

-The recovering iron ore market opens opportunities to re-evaluate and advance our extensive iron ore holdings and particularly our flagship Joyce project.
+The sustained recovery in the iron ore market opens an opportunity to re-evaluate and advance our extensive iron ore holdings and particularly our flagship Joyce DSO project.

-On the food business segment, the permanent closing of mainland China food operations allows management to focus on advancing an already successful and profitable Hong Kong food distribution business.
+For our food business segment, the permanent closing of our mainland China food operations allows management to now further focus on advancing an already successful and profitable Hong Kong food distribution business.

-After a few years of hard work of diversification during the bottom of the iron ore market, Century has emerged as a simplified company complete with a profitable countercyclical food business to complement our iron ore development activities going forward.
+After several years of hard work to diversify our business during the bottom of the cyclic iron ore market, Century management is pleased to have delivered a profitable quarter.
+Century has emerged as a simplified company positioned to move forward with a well-established and profitable countercyclical food business to complement our iron ore development activities.